axtk/evtm/README.md

 Subscribes a `handler` function (or an array of functions) to the specified event `type` and returns an event listener object (or an array thereof) with a `remove()` method that removes the subscription.
 If a handler is not a function, it is silently ignored.

-Handlers added to the wildcard `'*'` event type will be triggered whenever any event is dispatched (unless this is changed with a custom `matchEventType` option in the constructor).
+Handlers added to the wildcard `'*'` event type will be triggered whenever any event is dispatched (unless this is changed with a custom `shouldCallListener` option in the constructor).

 #### `removeEventListener(type: string, handler?: function | function[])`